Meanwhale/MeanscriptCLI/REFERENCE.md

 # Meanscript: Quick Refenrence

 Meanscript is still work-in-progress so the documentation is quite minimal.
-To explore Meanscript capabilities, see header files in the public folder:
+To explore its current features more explore the public interface in header files:

 https://github.com/Meanwhale/MeanscriptCLI/tree/master/src/MeanscriptCpp/pub

-Check out the unit tests for more information of library usage:
+Check out the unit tests for use examples:

 https://github.com/Meanwhale/MeanscriptCLI/blob/master/src/MeanscriptCpp/core/MeanscriptUnitTest.cpp